-Waterstone Environmental, Inc. (Waterstone) is pleased to submit this letter report detailing the results of air sample collection conducted on February 9, 2016 and February 10, 2016, at the Germain Street Elementary School located at 20730 Germain Street, Chatsworth, California.
+Waterstone Environmental, Inc. (Waterstone) is pleased to submit this letter report detailing the results of air sample collection conducted on February 1, 2016 and February 2, 2016, at the Germain Street Elementary School located at 20730 Germain Street, Chatsworth, California.

-The air sampling summarized in this letter report was conducted to determine if the slightly elevated benzene concentrations detected in the school library of 1.0 ppbv on January 21, 2016 and 1.2 ppbv on February 2 were a persistent issue.
-Although the benzene concentrations of 1.0 ppbv detected on January 21, 2016 and 1.2 ppbv detected on February 2 are below the environmental screening limits for benzene of 8 ppbv used by OEHHA for a 1-hour acute exposure, the detected concentrations were slightly above the 8-hour and chronic REL of 0.92 ppbv.
-Because the chronic REL is designed to address continuous exposures for up to a lifetime (http://oehha.ca.gov/air/allrels.html) it is not a limit that a one-time detection should be compared to, however, in an abundance of caution, additional sampling and a thorough on-site inquiry and investigation were conducted to verify that the slightly elevated detections of benzene were not a persistent or school wide issue.
+The air sampling summarized in this letter report was conducted to determine if the slightly elevated benzene concentration of 1.0 ppbv detected in the school library on January 21, 2016 was a persistent issue.
+Although the benzene concentration of 1.0 ppbv detected on January 21, 2016 is below the environmental screening limits for benzene of 8 ppbv used by OEHHA for a 1-hour acute exposure, the detected concentration was slightly above the 8-hour and chronic REL of 0.92 ppbv.
+Because the chronic REL is designed to address continuous exposures for up to a lifetime (http://oehha.ca.gov/air/allrels.html) it is not a limit that a one-time detection should be compared to, however, in an abundance of caution, additional sampling was conducted to verify that the slightly elevated detection of benzene was not a persistent or school wide issue.

-As detailed below, to date, 27 samples have been collected and all but three of these sample results are below published environmental regulatory limits for benzene as well as for all other constituents sampled.
-This data show that the slightly elevated benzene concentrations detected on now three different occasions is not persistent nor school wide.
-Air sampling is scheduled to be conducted at Germain Street Elementary School on February 17, 2016 and on February 18, 2016.
-The air sampling will consist of three 8-hour samples and one grab sample collected at four separate locations on the school campus during each day of sampling.
+As detailed below, to date, ten samples have been collected and all but two of these sample results are below published environmental regulatory limits for benzene as well as for all other constituents sampled.
+This data shows that the slightly elevated benzene concentrations detected on two different occasions are not persistent nor school wide.
+Nonetheless, additional air sampling will be conducted at Germain Street Elementary School on February 9, 2016 and on February 10, 2016.
+The air sampling will consist of three 8-hour samples collected at three separate locations on the school campus during each day of sampling as well as numerous grab (approximately 2-minute collection time) samples.
+A thorough inquiry and investigation to rule out possible on-campus sources will also be conducted.